-How our audit addressed the Key audit matter
+How our audit addressed the key audit matter

-Our procedures in relation to revenue recognition from sales made by the subsidiaries and individual joint ventures are as follows:
+Our procedures in relation to revenue recognition included, inter alia, the following:

-- Understanding and evaluating the design, implementation and operating effectiveness of the internal controls over revenue recognition of the Group and joint venture companies. - Understanding, evaluating and testing the Group and joint venture companies' revenue accounting policies against the requirements of IFRSs, and our understanding of the business and related industry practice. - Reviewing the terms of the revenue contracts of the Group and joint venture companies with their customers. - Performing test of details to verify occurrence and accuracy of revenue transactions on a sample basis. - Performing substantive analytical procedure for each of the revenue streams in order to identify any significant deviations from expectations based on the understanding of each of the revenue streams business process and procedures. - Obtaining and inspecting, on a sample basis, a confirmation including the statements of the major customer of the Group and joint venture companies, and agreeing them to the accounting records. - Evaluating the disclosures relating to revenue to determine if they are in compliance with the requirements of IFRSs.
+- Understanding and evaluating the design, implementation and operating effectiveness of the internal controls over revenue recognition of the Group and joint venture companies. - Understanding, evaluating and testing the Group and joint venture companies' revenue process, accounting policies against the requirements of IFRSs, and our understanding of the business and related industry practice. - Reviewing the terms of the revenue contracts of the Group and joint venture companies with their customers. - Performing test of details to verify occurrence and accuracy of revenue transactions on a sample basis. - Performing substantive analytical procedure for each of the revenue streams in order to identify any significant deviations from expectations based on the understanding of each of the revenue streams business process and procedures. - Obtaining and inspecting, on a sample basis, a confirmation including the statements of the major customer of the Group and joint venture companies and agreeing them to the accounting records. - Evaluating the disclosures relating to revenue to determine if they are in compliance with the requirements of IFRSs.